nanograv/PINT/docs/user-questions.rst

     git pull https://github.com/pintuser/PINT.git testbranch

 The first command makes a new local branch with name ``pintuser-testbranch`` from the ``master`` branch.
 The second pulls the remote branch from the desired user's fork into that local branch.
+You may still need to install/reinstall that branch, depending on how you have things set up (so ``pip install .`` or ``pip install -e .``, where the later keeps the files in-place for faster developing).

 How to go to a specific version of PINT